API Reference

 | associatedVariation | Object | Variation object associated with the experiment for the given visitor.
 If the experiment is not yet activated, this will usually be null, except if a pre-allocation was performed. |

 A Personalization object represents a Kameleoon personalization action for a specific segment.
-Core properties include the segment (trigger conditions) and the associated single variation.
-The Variation object contains the JavaScript and CSS code implementing the personalization action.
+Core properties include the segment and the associated single variation.
+The Variation object contains the JavaScript and CSS code that implements the personalization action.

 Properties